Interacting Dirac Materials: Interacting Dirac materials

 \subsection{Screened Coulomb interaction: Fermions}

-In the previous section, we noticed that the algebraic structure of effective Hamiltonian describing the interacting Dirac fermions subject to Coulomb repulsion still preserves the Dirac structure, although leading to a logarithmic momentum and temperature dependent velocity correction as in Eq.~\ref{eq.3},\ref{eq.6}.
-However, the ideal Coulomb repulsion is modified in the presence of impurities and various other defects, unavoidably present in real samples.
-Such screening of Coulomb interaction in two-dimension has been previously analyzed in Refs.~\cite{giuliani_vignale_2005,PhysRevB.74.201401,RevModPhys.84.1067} as
+In the previous section, we discussed the renormalization of Dirac fermions coupled via the unscreened Coulomb interaction.
+In real samples the bare Coulomb repulsion is screened.
+Such screening of Coulomb interaction in two-dimension has been previously derived in Refs.~\cite{giuliani_vignale_2005,PhysRevB.74.201401,RevModPhys.84.1067} as

 where $q_{TF} = 4 e^2 |\mu|/\epsilon_0 \hbar^2 v_D^2$ is the Thomas-Fermi wave-vector, $\mu$ is the chemical potential, and ${\bf{H}}_0$ and $Y_0$ are the Struve and Neumann functions.
-This screening would naturally modify the renormalized Hamiltonian in Eq.~\ref{eq.3}.
-Following a similar analysis that led to the renormalized Dirac structure in Eq.~\ref{eq.3}, we obtain the modified Hamiltonian in this case as (see Appendix~\ref{sec:AppSY} for the details of the derivation)
+Following a similar analysis (see~\ref{sec:AppSY}) leading to the renormalized Dirac structure in Eq.~\ref{eq.3}, in this case we obtain

-Again, we observe that the Dirac structure is preserved as it was in the previous case.
-The Dirac velocity of course acquires a similar logarithmic correction; however the $\vk=0$ divergence disappears even at zero temperature.
-Performing a similar analysis as outlined in Appendix~\ref{sec:AppSY} at finite temperature, we expect a similar modification to the renormalized Dirac velocity as in Eq.~\ref{eq.6} with $\delta v_D(\vk) \propto \log [v_D \Lambda/max\{v_D(k+q_{TF}),2k_BT\}]$.
-It becomes evident that the divergence of the Dirac velocity as in Eq.~\ref{eq.3}, arises because of the long-range nature of the unscreened Coulomb interaction.
-When this true long-range interaction is modified to an intermediate/short-range interaction, the divergence disappears as Eq.~\ref{eq.8}.
+The Dirac velocity, of course, acquires a similar logarithmic correction; however, the $\vk=0$ divergence disappears even at zero temperature.
+At finite temperature, we expect a similar modification to the renormalized Dirac velocity as in Eq.~\ref{eq.6} with $\delta v_D(\vk) \propto \log [v_D \Lambda/max\{v_D(k+q_{TF}),2k_BT\}]$.
+It becomes evident that the divergence of the Dirac velocity as in Eq.~\ref{eq.3}, arises out of the long-range nature of the unscreened Coulomb interaction.
+When this true long-range character is modified to an intermediate/short-range type, the divergence disappears as in Eq.~\ref{eq.8}.

-In order to understand this feature, we analyze the renormalization of the non-interacting Dirac Hamiltonian subject to a Yukawa potential $V_{Y}(\dr) = \frac{e^2}{\epsilon_0 r}e^{-q_{TF} r}$.
-Indeed, performing a calculation similar to the one in Appendix~\ref{sec:AppSY}, we obtain the renormalized Dirac Hamiltonian as
+In order to better understand this feature, we analyze the renormalization of the non-interacting Dirac Hamiltonian subject to a Yukawa potential $V_{Y}(\dr) = \frac{e^2}{\epsilon_0 r}e^{-q_{TF} r}$.
+Indeed, performing a calculation similar to the one in~\ref{sec:AppSY}, we obtain the renormalized Dirac Hamiltonian as

-where we again notice that the renormalized Dirac velocity at $\vk = 0$ does not diverge due to the presence of the cut-off $q_{TF}$, which clearly is related to the finite range of the Yukawa potential.
+where, once again we notice that the renormalized Dirac velocity at $\vk = 0$ does not diverge due to the presence of the cut-off $q_{TF}$, which is related to the finite range of the Yukawa potential.